TYPES OF CARAVAN AWNINGS

 Awning rear pad poles provide a snug fit between the awning and the caravan.
 Helping to keep the weather outside by reducing cross winds from passing through the side of the awning.

-Kampa Sabre strip lighting system has been designed to offer bright light and lots of it.
-You can begin with a Kampa Sabre Link light starter kit with either 150, 48 or 30 LED bulbs and then attach 2 add-on kits tripling the light in your awning.
-Kampa Sabre Link system also offers a Flexi option for the Sabre Link Light with an add-on kit.
+Dometic Sabre strip lighting system has been designed to offer bright light and lots of it.
+You can begin with a Dometic Sabre Link light starter kit with either 150, 48 or 30 LED bulbs and then attach 2 add-on kits tripling the light in your awning.